 Use high-efficiency bulbs

 Another good way to save money on utilities is to use LED or CFL light bulbs.
 These bulbs use about 25 – 80% less energy and last almost 5 times longer than traditional 60 watt bulbs.
 These bulbs also return their value in terms of energy-saving costs multiple times over.

 One of the best ways to save on utilities is to do energy intensive things on off-peak hours.
 Depending on your energy provider, they may practice off and on-peak hours.

 On on-peak hours, some companies charge double the rate per kWh.
 Off-peak hours are typically from 7 PM to 7 AM from Monday to Friday and all throughout the weekend.

 Off-peak hours are when you should do things such as laundry (use cold water!) and running the dishwasher.
-Also, dry your clothes on a drying rack instead of in the dryer to save energy costs.
+Also, dry your clothes on a drying rack instead of in the dryer to save on energy costs.

 Control the thermostat